Feature Photo: Anthony Mooney / Shutterstock.com

 # 4 – Walking in My Sleep

-At the number four spot on our top 10 Roger Daltrey songs list we present the song entitled “Walking in My Sleep.”
+At number four on our top 10 Roger Daltrey songs list, we present the song “Walking in My Sleep.”
 The song was released on the album entitled Ride a Rock Horse.
 The album was released in 1975.
-Roger Daltrey covered this classic Rufus Thomas song showing off his blues side.
+Roger Daltrey covered this classic Rufus Thomas song, showing off his blues side.
 It was the first single released from the album.
-The song was a hit on the US Billboard Rock Charts peaking at number five.
+The song was a big hit on the US Billboard Rock Charts, peaking at number five.
 This is a fun one.

 # 3 -Parting Would Be Painless

-Moving along on our top 10 Roger Daltrey songs list we present the song entitled “Parting Would Be Painless.”
+Moving along on our top 10 Roger Daltrey songs list, we present the song entitled “Parting Would Be Painless.”
 The song was released on the album entitled Parting Would Be Painless.
 This one sounds nothing like Roger Daltrey had ever released before.
-It’s very possible that’s one of the reasons why we have always really liked this song.
-It’s a bit of a film noir-style sounding song, which we also really appreciate.
-Old school Who fans may not like this one, but we do.
+That may be one of the reasons why we have always really liked this song.
+It’s a bit of a film noir-style sounding song, which we also appreciate.
+Old-school Who fans may not like this one, but we do.

 # 2 – Free Me

 In the number two spot on our top 10 Roger Daltrey songs list we present the rocking song entitled “Free Me.”
 This one sounds like a Who song.
-Roger lights it up on this one echoing the work he did on albums like Who’s Next, Tommy and Quadrophenia.
-The song “Free Me,” was released on the soundtrack album McVicar.
+Roger lights it up on this one, echoing his work on albums like Who’s Next, Tommy, and Quadrophenia.
+The song “Free Me” was released on the soundtrack album McVicar.
 The album was released in 1980.
 It was the first single released from the album.
-“Free Me,” was written by the great songwriter Russ Ballard who has written hundreds of classic rock songs for bands like Three Dog Night, Santana, America, and many more.
-Listen to Roger Daltrey’s vocals on this one, where he hits some extremely high notes.
+“Free Me” was written by the great songwriter Russ Ballard, who has written hundreds of classic rock songs for bands like Three Dog Night, Santana, America, and many more.
+Listen to Roger Daltrey’s vocals on this one, where he hits some incredibly high notes.

 # 1 – After The Fire

 We close out our top 10 Roger Daltrey songs list with the song entitled “After The Fire.”
 The song was released on the album entitled Under a Raging Moon.
-The song After The Fire was Roger Daltrey’s highest-charting song on the US Billboard Rock Charts where it peaked at number three.
-It’s a great song, but it’s Roger Daltrey’s vocal performances on this recording that sold it to us as the number one song on our Top 10 Roger Daltrey songs list.
-What makes this pick even sweeter is that the song was written by Pete Townshend.
+The song After The Fire was Roger Daltrey’s highest-charting song on the US Billboard Rock Charts, where it peaked at number three.
+It’s a great song, but Roger Daltrey’s vocal performances on this recording sold it to us as the number one song on our Top 10 Roger Daltrey songs list.
+What makes this pick even sweeter is that Pete Townshend wrote the song.